casualwriter/powerchrome/README.md

 API will only available for URL start with ``https://casualwriter.github.io/powerchrome/``.
 If navigate to another domain, PowerChrome works like normal chromium browser.

-## Notes

 ### About Powerbuilder

-NO NEED to know anything about Powerbuilder if just develop HTML/JavaScript application.
+**No need to know anything about Powerbuilder** if just develop HTML/JavaScript application.

-PowerChrome is developed using Powerbuilder 2019R3, (which is regarded outdated in development world).
-PowerChrome inherits some nice features you 'd like to know:
+PowerChrome is developed using `Powerbuilder 2019R3`, (which is regarded outdated in development world?).
+PowerChrome inherits some nice features from Powerbuilder.

-#### Connect to database
+#### Connect to database by native driver

 PowerChrome uses **native driver** to connect major database server (i.e. Oracle, Sybase, MS SQL Server, Informix), which is more stable and efficient than JDBC/ODBC/ADO, as long as still can use JDBC/ODBC/ADO/OLE-DB to connect all kind of database.

-#### Report builder
+#### Datawindow and Report Builder

 PowerChrome will make use of `Datawindow` for reporting.
 Any version of Powerbuilder IDE could be used as a report builder.